 In this post, I’ve compiled 6 ways to help you avoid losing access to your funds and protect your Bitcoin (BTC) from thieves.
 (This is a follow-up to my previous post about the steps you can take to secure your computer.)

 1. Unless you’re actively trading cryptocurrencies, do NOT hold your funds on an exchange

-Although you might find it more convenient, you shouldn’t leave your cryptocurrency on an exchange like Coinbase Pro, Binance, or wherever else.
-Centralised exchanges are attractive targets for attackers and there is a long list of exchange compromises that have occurred over the years.
+Centralised exchanges are attractive targets for attackers and there is a LONG list of exchange compromises that have occurred over the years.
 The Mt.
 Gox hack is the most famous of these, but exchanges continue to be hit in the present day.

 If you are actively trading cryptocurrencies, consider spreading your trades across the best cryptocurrency exchanges to reduce the impact of any single exchange being compromised.

 2. Keep the majority of your cryptocurrency in cold storage

-Although you might like to keep some of your cryptocurrency in an easily accessible web, mobile, or desktop wallet (i.e. a ‘hot wallet’), you should be keeping the majority of your funds in a ‘cold wallet’.
+Although you might like to keep some of your cryptocurrency in an easily accessible web, mobile, or desktop wallet (i.e. a ‘hot wallet’), you should consider keeping the majority of your funds in a ‘cold wallet’.
 This means creating a paper wallet or using a hardware wallet like the Ledger Nano S or Trezor.

 3. Securely store your private keys (or 24-word seed)